gdelazzari/STM32Tool/README.md

 You'll see that the project gets compiled again (just the files changed are recompiled - it's always `make` in the background) and then flashed on you board using @texane's `stlink` utility.

 > If you don't have the udev rules configured correctly and you can't program your device, try running the last command with `sudo`

+> If you have a board without the STLink programmer built-in and you want to use the included bootloader, you can flash your project using `stm32tool flash-btl myProject`.
+Ensure that the correct serial port is set in `config.mk` inside the project directory.
+Remember to set the BOOT pins correctly and reset your device to make it start into bootloader mode before running the command

 You should get your LED blinking.
 I think this is more than enough to show you the workflow of this tool.